 The statute of limitations for collection of personal property taxes is four years from the date of delinquency, which is shorter than the 20 year statute of limitations for real property.
 Personal property may not be seized and a suit may not be filed to collect delinquent personal property taxes if the tax has been delinquent for more than four years.
-A tax and any penalty and interest on the tax that is delinquent longer than the limitation periods is presumed paid unless a suit to collect such personal property tax is pending.
-As with real property taxes, ad valorem taxes levied on personal property are the personal obligation of the taxpayer.
+A tax and any penalty and interest on the tax that is delinquent longer than the limitation periods is presumed paid unless a suit to collect such personal property taxes, ad valorem taxes levied on personal property are the personal obligation of the taxpayer.
 See "TAXING PROCEDURES."